agnyz/the-bed-stack/CONTRIBUTING.md

 ### No Prettier

 > [!WARNING]
 > Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier ([*Why I don't Use Prettier*](https://antfu.me/posts/why-not-prettier)).
-To format the code, you can run `bun lint --apply` or refer to the [Lint section](#lint) for IDE Setup.
+To format the code, you can run `bun lint --write` or refer to the [Lint section](#lint) for IDE Setup.
 >
 > If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.
 > Instead, you may use the [Biome VS Code extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome).